Enhancing Photometric Redshift Catalogs Through Color-Space Analysis: Application to KiDS-Bright Galaxies: Color space analysis of KiDS-Bright galaxies

 In this section, we use the SOM to compare the consistency between the color-spaces of the KiDS-Bright sample and the available spectroscopic sources, to evaluate how complete and/or representative the latter are with respect to the former.
 Initially, we examine the completeness of the GAMA-eq data in comparison to KiDS-Bright.
 Subsequently, we explore the potential of extending the spectroscopic sample to aid in selecting subsamples with the most reliable photo-$z$.

-We train a $30 \times 30$ hexagonal-cell SOM with toroidal topology using the KiDS-Bright photometric sample of $\sim$1 million galaxies.
-This gives us on average $\sim1000$ galaxies per cell, which provides sufficient sampling per cell for our analysis.
-We train our SOM using nine magnitudes and 36 colors as our feature space and run the training for 100 epochs, which gives an optimal balance between acceptable map convergence and maintaining reasonable computational runtime.
-The learning scale is initialized with a value of 0.1 and is gradually reduced to 0.01 in the final epoch.
-The SOM, therefore, provides us with a 2D projection of the full 45 dimensions of KiDS-Bright color-magnitude space, which we utilize for our subsequent analyses.
-Furthermore, we also map various other parameters not used in the training of our SOM, including details of the spectroscopic samples discussed previously in Sec.~\ref{Sect:specdata}.
+We trained a $30 \times 30$ hexagonal-cell SOM with toroidal topology using the KiDS-Bright photometric sample of $\sim$1 million galaxies.
+This gave us on average $\sim1000$ galaxies per cell, which provides sufficient sampling per cell for our analysis.
+We trained our SOM using nine magnitudes and 36 colors as our feature space and run the training for 100 epochs, which gave an optimal balance between acceptable map convergence and maintaining reasonable computational runtime.
+The learning scale was initialized with a value of 0.1 and is gradually reduced to 0.01 in the final epoch.
+The SOM, therefore, provides us with a 2D projection of the full 45 dimensions of KiDS-Bright color-magnitude space, which we utilized for our subsequent analyses.
+Furthermore, we also mapped various other parameters not used in the training of our SOM, including details of the spectroscopic samples discussed previously in Sect.~\ref{Sect:specdata}.